Last updated: September 23, 2019

-When you register to vote, check your registration status, order your absentee ballot, donate, join our newsletter, or take any other action on this Site, we may ask you to give us contact information, including your name, address, email address and telephone number.
+When you register to vote, check your registration status, order your absentee ballot, donate, join our newsletter, or take any other action on this Site, we may ask you to give us contact information, including your name, address, email address, and telephone number.
 We may also obtain information about you from outside sources and combine it with the information we collect through this Site.
-We use this information to operate this Site, to sends you news and information about Vote.org, to measure the effectiveness of our programs, and to send you timely election reminders via email and SMS/text message.
+We use this information to operate this Site, to sends you news and information about Vote.org and issues concerning voting, to measure the effectiveness of our programs, and to send you timely election reminders via email and SMS/text message.
 You may opt-out of receiving messages from Vote.org by sending any email to [email protected] and asking that you not receive future email messages.
 You may also opt-out by following the unsubscribe link at the bottom of each email.

 After you mail in or electronically submit your voter registration application form to local or state election officials, it generally becomes a matter of public record from your state of residence.
 This means it will be available for inspection and use by candidates for public office and their campaign organizations as well as by others who satisfy the requirements of the State law governing its use.